The Best Time To Retire May Be Under A Democratic President Like Biden

 • There should be less fear of getting kicked out of your home due to a rent moratorium that will be extended until September.
 There will also be a mortgage moratorium as well.

-It was a good financial journey under Trump.
-Hopefully all of your investments have done well as well.
-However, if you're exhausted, the best time to retire may be under Joe Biden.
+Hopefully all of your investments have done well under President Biden.
+However, if you're exhausted, the best time to retire may be now.
+We could all use a break and recharge after such a stressful and uncertain 2020 – 2022.

 Achieve Financial Freedom Through Real Estate